Who and what gets recognized in peer recognition: Methods

 \subsection{Instructional context}

-The data come from two in-person offerings (Fall 2021 and Spring 2022) of two introductory physics courses (summarized in Table~\ref{tab:demographics}), one lab course and one lecture course, at Cornell University -- a large, private, PhD-granting institution in the northeastern United States with a Carnegie classification of very high research activity.
+The data come from two in-person offerings (fall and spring) of two distinct introductory physics courses (summarized in Table~\ref{tab:demographics}), one \textit{lab course} and one \textit{lecture course}, at Cornell University -- a large, private, PhD-granting institution in the northeastern United States with a Carnegie classification of very high research activity.

-The lab course focused on developing experimental skills rather than teaching physics content~\cite[see, e.g.,][]{holmes2018introductory,Smith2021,smith2020direct,holmes2015teaching} and covered topics in both mechanics and electromagnetism.
-Students attended one 50 minute lecture (instructed by a faculty member of the physics department) and one 2 hour lab session (instructed by a graduate teaching assistant) each week.
-The lecture component of the lab course included active learning pedagogies, such as students answering poll questions in small groups.
-The course had two lecture sections, each with 200-300 students in a large stadium-seating lecture hall.
+The \textit{lab course} focused on developing experimental skills rather than reinforcing physics concepts~\cite[see, e.g.,][]{holmes2018introductory,Smith2021,smith2020direct,holmes2015teaching} and covered topics in both mechanics and electromagnetism.
+For the lab course, students attended one 50 minute lecture session (instructed by a faculty member of the physics department) and one 2 hour lab session (instructed by a graduate teaching assistant and often a supporting undergraduate teaching assistant) each week.
+The lecture sessions of the lab course included active learning pedagogies, such as students answering poll questions in small groups.
+The course was split into two lecture sections per semester, each with 200-300 students in a large stadium-seating lecture hall.
 During the lab sessions, which contained 20-25 students each, students conducted open-ended investigations in small groups of two to four and each group submitted lab notes at the end of every session to be graded.
 Lab groups were formed by the teaching assistants based on student preferences from a group-forming survey and remained the same for the whole semester.
 In forming the groups, the teaching assistants were advised to avoid lab groups containing an isolated woman.
 Outside of class, students completed individual lab homework assignments using Jupyter Notebook each week~\cite{jupyternotebookshw}.
-There were also multiple office hours per week where students could receive individual help on course content from graduate teaching assistants or the main instructor.
+There were also multiple office hours per week where students could receive individual help on course content from graduate and undergraduate teaching assistants or the main instructor.